Location: Southeastern Europe

 - Hepatitis B (not always needed)

-- Rabies (usually only for long-term stays in at-risk areas, or for those spending time in isolated parts of the country or coming into contact with animals)
+- Rabies (usually only for long-term stays, or for those spending time in isolated areas or coming into contact with animals)

 - Tick-borne encephalitis (usually only for those spending time in at-risk forested areas)